-The Center for Japanese Studies hosts their annual Ann Arbor Japan Week, June 17-23, 2018, which features a wide variety of Japan-related programs for families – including seminars, symposiums, special film events and photo exhibits – that are free and open to the public.
+The Center for Japanese Studies hosts their annual Ann Arbor Japan Week, June 16-22, 2019, which features a wide variety of Japan-related programs for families – including seminars, special performances, film events, art displays and workshops – that are free and open to the public.

-Kick off the week with a free screening of the anime flick, A Letter to Momo, starting at 1 p.m., June 17, at Michigan Theater.
+Kick off the week with a free screening of the anime flick, Ponyo, starting at 3 p.m. on Sunday, June 16, at Michigan Theater.

-Then on June 19 from 2-3:30 and 4-5:30 p.m., head to Matthaei Botanical Gardens to learn the art of Japanese flower arranging.
+Then on June 18 from 4-5:30 p.m., head to Weiser Hall to learn about Japanese fashion and textiles.

-On Friday, kids can practice their Origami at the Ann Arbor District Library and that evening, learn about the Japanese Sword and it’s role in Japanese culture throughout the years at Power Center.
-Saturday features even more fun with musical performances by the Godaiko Drummers at the Downtown Branch of the Ann Arbor District Library and Japanese stories at the University of Michigan Museum of Art.
+Sushi rolling is the name of the game Friday evening at the Ann Arbor District Library Downtown Branch and Saturday features even more fun with musical performances by Taiko Drummers at the Downtown Branch of the Ann Arbor District Library and Japanese stories at the University of Michigan Museum of Art.

 Take the entire family to learn and participate in authentic Japanese customs, art and legends for a fun-filled week the kids won’t soon forget!

 Times for each activity or event varies.
 Check the Ann Arbor Japan Week website for full details.
-For basic details on Ann Arbor Japan Week – and even more things to do in metro Detroit this weekend – in the Metro Parent calendar.
+For more information on Ann Arbor Japan Week, or details on other family fun things to do this weekend in Metro Detroit and Ann Arbor – in the Metro Parent calendar.

 This post was originally published in 2015 and is updated regularly.